 From the time a party files its initial pleading in a contested case, that party must serve and all other parties must serve all future documents intended to be part of the agency record upon all other parties' representatives designated pursuant to Section 200, unless otherwise directed by order or notice or by the presiding officer on the record.
 The presiding officer may order parties to serve past documents filed in the case upon those representatives.
 The presiding officer may order parties to serve past or future documents filed in the case upon persons not parties to the proceedings before the agency.

-(3 31 22) 204.
-WITHDRAWAL OF PARTIES.
+204. WITHDRAWAL OF PARTIES.

 Any party may withdraw from a proceeding in writing or at hearing.

+205. SUBSTITUTION OF REPRESENTATIVE -- WITHDRAWAL OF REPRESENTATIVE.

+A party's representative may be changed and a new representative may be substituted by notice to the agency and to all other parties so long as the proceedings are not unreasonably delayed.
+The presiding officer at hearing may permit substitution of representatives at hearing in the presiding officer's discretion.
+Persons representing a party who wish to withdraw their representation of a party in a proceeding before the agency must immediately file in writing a notice of withdrawal of representation and serve that notice on the party represented and all other parties.

+206. CONDUCT REQUIRED.

+Representatives of parties and parties appearing in a proceeding must conduct themselves in an ethical and courteous manner.

+210. PLEADINGS LISTED -- MISCELLANEOUS.

-(3-31-22) (0 0 1 1 1 1) A party's representative may be changed and a new representative may be substituted by notice to the age all other parties so long as the proceedings are not unreasonably delayed.
-The presiding officer at hearing substitution of representatives at hearing in the presiding officer's discretion.
-Persons representing a party to withdraw their representation of a party in a proceeding before the agency must immediately file in writing withdrawal of representation and serve that notice on the party represented and all other parties. may permit y who wish ANC CONDUCT PROVIDED 206.
-CONDUCT REQUIRED.
-Representatives of parties and parties appearing in a proceeding must conduct themselves in an ethical and manner.
-(3 31 22) 207.
-209. (RESERVED) l courteous Pleadings in contested cases are called applications or claims or appeals, petitions, complaints, protest answers, and consent agreements.
-Affidavits or declarations under penalty of perjury may be filed in suppleading.
-A party's initial pleading in any proceeding must comply with Section 200, but the presiding allow documents filed during informal stages of the proceeding to be considered a party's initial pleading requirement of resubmission to comply with this rule.
-All pleadings filed during the formal stage of a proceeding in accordance with Sections 300 through 303.
-A party may adopt or join any other party's pleading or more separately stated grounds, claims or answers concerning the same subject matter may be included pleading.
-(3-31-22) port of any officer may without the reding must ag.
-Two (2) 211. - 219. - (RESERVED) 220.
-APPLICATIONS/CLAIMS/APPEALS DEFINED FORM AND CONTENTS.
-All pleadings requesting a right, license, award or authority from the agency are called "applications" or "appeals."
-Applications or claims or appeals must: "claims" or (3-31-22) 01.
-Facts.
+Pleadings in contested cases are called applications or claims or appeals, petitions, complaints, protests, motions, answers, and consent agreements.
+Affidavits or declarations under penalty of perjury may be filed in support of any pleading.
+A party's initial pleading in any proceeding must comply with Section 200, but the presiding officer may allow documents filed during informal stages of the proceeding to be considered a party's initial pleading without the requirement of resubmission to comply with this rule.
+All pleadings filed during the formal stage of a proceeding must be filed in accordance with Sections 300 through 303.
+A party may adopt or join any other party's pleading.
+Two (2) or more separately stated grounds, claims or answers concerning the same subject matter may be included in one (1) pleading.

+220. APPLICATIONS/CLAIMS/APPEALS DEFINED FORM AND CONTENTS.

+All pleadings requesting a right, license, award or authority from the agency are called "applications" or "claims" or "appeals."
+Applications or claims or appeals must:

+- 61. Facts.
 Fully state the facts upon which they are based.
-(3 31 22) 02.
+(3.31.22) - Q2.
 Refer to Provisions.
 Refer to the particular provisions of statute, rule, order, or other controlling law upon which they are based.
-(3-31-22) 03.
+(3-31-22) - 03.
 Other.
 State the right, license, award, or authority sought.
+(3-31-22)

-(3-31-22) 221. - 229.
-(RESERVED) 230.
-PETITIONS DEFINED FORM AND CONTENTS.
-01. Pleadings Defined.
-All pleadings requesting the following are called "petitions": (3-31-22) a.
-Modification, amendment or stay of existing orders or rules; (3 31 22) b.
-Clarification, declaration or construction of the law administered by the agency or of a particle or obligations under law administered by the agency; rty's rights (3-31-22) or congulation under new administract by the agency; (3 31 22) c.
-The initiation of a contested case not an application, claim or complaint or otherwise ta that will lead to the issuance of an order or a rule; king action (3-31-22) that will lead to the issuance of an order of a rule, (3 31 44)
+230. PETITIONS - DEFINED - FORM AND CONTENTS.

+- 91. Pleadings Defined.
+All pleadings requesting the following are called "petitions": (3-31-22) - a.
+Modification, amendment or stay of existing orders or rules; (3-31-22) - b.
+Clarification, declaration or construction of the law administered by the agency or of a party's rights or obligations under law administered by the agency; (3-31-22) - e.
+The initiation of a contested case not an application, claim or complaint or otherwise taking action that will lead to the issuance of an order or a rule; (3-31-22)